MarkHanoteau/MarkHanoteau.github.io/assets/Agile-Principles.md

 share-img: /assets/img/path.jpg
 tags: [Demystifying Scrum, Agile Values, Agile Principles]
 ---
+Agile is not going to work if you don't follow the Agile values.

 People first mindset.
 Employees first, customers first.

 Agile is a set of four values backed up by twelve principles that outline as its essence how we work, how we work together and what we decide to work on.